flavluc/flavluc.github.io/content/blog/rust101.md

 ## Cleaning memory and Traits

 Do we need to worry about cleaning up our list?
 Well, no, the Rust ownership system handles it to us automatically.
-However, we may have some problems if we just let the rust compiler to handle it.
+However, we may have some problems if we just let the Rust compiler to handle it.

 The problem here is with our recursive definition.
 When dropping the `Box` pointer, first we need to drop it's content (which is recursive) and then deallocating the pointer itself, because of that, we can't have a tail recursive optimization and, therefore, we might blow the stack for really big lists.